-Intended outcome Success criteria To provide a teaching structure that allows for successful student progress Improved attainment, progress, and attainment.
+Intended outcome Success criteria To provide a teaching structure that allows for successful student progress (with effective monitoring of disadvantaged students) Improved / sustained level of attainment and progress.

 Remove barriers to learning through the use of support interventions including ELSA sessions.
 Improved social and emotional skills, and wellbeing.
 Improved attainment for disadvantaged pupils, relative to their starting points as identified through baseline assessments.
+Through achievement of Education, Health and Care plan outcomes.
 To enhance parental engagement in order to support pupils' learning through family support access.
+Through observations and discussions with pupils and their families.
 To enhance learning through educational visits and extra-curricular experiences.
-To maintain high levels of attendance
+To maintain high levels of attendance To maintain excellent behaviour and engagement in school life, with students displaying positive social and emotional skills.